berndporr/rpi_ads1115/README.md

 # Data acquisition with the ADS1115 on the raspberry PI with callback handlers

-C++ realtime data acquisition with callback handling

 ![alt tag](ads1115.jpg)

-The ADS1115 a sigma delta converter which has differential inputs, a PGA and programmable sampling rate.
+The ADS1115 a sigma delta converter which has differential inputs, a PGA and programmable sampling rate from 8Hz..860Hz.
 It's perfect for slowly changing inputs such as pressure, temperature, heart rate etc.

-This repo offers the class `ADS1115rpi` which does the low level communication with the ADS1115.
-The user just needs to implement the callback `hasSample(float sample)` which is called at the given sampling rate.
+This repo offers the class `ADS1115rpi` which manages the communication with the ADS1115.
+The user just needs to implement the callback `hasSample(float sample)` which is called at the requested sampling rate.

 The class uses the ALERT/RDY of the ADS1115 connected to GPIO 17 to establish the sampling rate.
 The ADS1115 ALERT/RDY pin is configured that it triggers the callback after a sample has become available.
+GPIO17 must be connected to ALERT/RDY of the ADS1115 or to another GPIO pin if GPIO17 is already in use.

 ## Building: